- 1 Best Hunting Spear 2022

 Five of the best hunting spears on the market reviews

 After thorough research and consulting expert spear hunters, we managed to compile this list of five of the best spears we found.

-This spear is seamless for large game hunting and comes with many advantages over using a knife.
+As a safety feature, this spear comes with a secure-x form-fitted covering (sheath) that is buckled on the head.
+This ensures that you don’t cut yourself or others accidentally when handling the spear.This spear is seamless for large game hunting and comes with many advantages over using a knife.
 Its long length-almost seven feet is ideal for hunting big game at a safe distance.
 You can also use it as a walking stick to support yourself when hiking.

 If you want to buy multiple spears at once without having to spend too much, then you are in luck because these spears are very affordable.

 Condor Tool & Knife, Yari Spear with Sheath – Top Spear for Pig Hunters